 On top of that, Anderson says medical labs are becoming more and more diverse.
 And that’s an exciting development to her.

 “I’ve been in the field for 39 years, and I’ve seen firsthand how labs are attracting a broader range of people.
 And as a professor, I’m now teaching classes to the most diverse student population I’ve ever seen.
 And that’s going to be a huge boost to the medical lab world.”

 Take the next step toward becoming a medical lab professional

-Now that you have a better understanding of just how critical medical lab professionals are, you may want to find out more.
+You now have a better understanding of just how critical medical lab professionals are.
+Next, you may want to find out more.
 Take the next step by checking out How to Become a Medical Laboratory Technician and How to Become a Medical Laboratory Scientist.